jrandleman/EScheme/doc/primitives.md

 #### Description:
 ```
 Creates an anonymous class.
 See <define-class> to bind a name to a class
 in one expression.
-See <object-oriented-programming> in <Topics> for
+See <object-system> in <Topics> for more high-level object
-more high-level object orientation details.
+orientation details.

 Regarding inter-class/interface relations:
   1. <super> MUST be an expression that evals to a class type.